RocketPy-Team/RocketPy/docs/development/style_guide.rst

 Describing the motivation for a change, the nature of a bug for bug fixes or some details on what an enhancement does are also good to include in a commit message.
 Messages should be understandable without looking at the code changes.
-A commit message like ``MNT: fixed another one`` is an example of what not to do; the reader has to go look for context elsewhere.

 Standard acronyms to start the commit message with are::